jaysylvester/citizen/README.md

 * **Do you only need to share a chunk of markup across different views?** Use a standard Handlebars partial, Jade template, or HTML document.
 The syntax is easy and you don't have to create a full MVC pattern like you would with a citizen include.
 * **Do you need to loop over a chunk of markup to render a data set?** The server processes citizen includes and returns them as fully-rendered HTML, not compiled templates.
 You can't loop over them and inject data like you can with Handlebars partials or Jade includes.
 * **Do you need to retrieve additional content that isn't in the parent view's context?** A citizen include can do anything that a standard MVC pattern can do except set directives (which is on its way).
 If you want to retrieve additional data and add it to the view context, a citizen include is the way to go.
 * **Do you need the ability to render different includes based on business logic?** citizen includes can have multiple views because they're full MVC patterns.
 Using a citizen include, you can place logic in the include's controller and request different views based on that logic.
-Using Handlebars partials or Jade includes would require registering multiple partials and using conditionals in the view template.
+Using Handlebars partials or Jade includes would require registering multiple partials and putting the logic in the view template.
-* **Do you want the include to be accessible from the web?** Since a citizen include has a controller, you can request it like any other controller and get back HTML, JSON, or JSONP, which is great for AJAX requests.
+* **Do you want the include to be accessible from the web?** Since a citizen include has a controller, you can request it like any other controller and get back HTML, JSON, or JSONP, which is great for AJAX requests and single page apps.

 ### Controller Handoff